 - Drug testing Kits commonly used by Firefighters

-Firefighters do get drug tested mostly during the hiring process.
+Yes.
+Fire department may conduct a drug test once you successfully complete the interview.
 A drug test report has an immensely important role in your selection as a firefighter.

-In the case of wildland firefighters, not everyone has to go for a drug test during the hiring process but one should be ready for it.
+In the case of wildland firefighters, the fire department may not drug test everyone but you should be ready for it.
 After your selection, you might be called anytime 24 hours prior to the scheduled drug test.

 1. Drug test during the hiring process

-The Fourth Amendment in the US constitution restricts firefighters to go for arbitrary drug testing and, thus safeguards the privacy of all individuals.
+The Fourth Amendment in the US constitution restricts firefighters/ fire service professionals or paramedics or police officers to go for arbitrary drug testing and for the protections of the privacy of all individuals.
 But the pre-employment drug testing is legal and around 54 percent of US employers conduct a pre-employment drug test.

-The fire departments ideally inform the aspiring firefighters about the drug test during the hiring process and also provide the list of drugs they will be tested for.
-Therefore, you can easily decide whether you are the right fit or not.
+The fire department should ideally inform the applicants about the drug testing process during the hiring process and the drugs they will be tested for.
+It is mandatory for the fire department to add this requirement in their drug testing policy.